'Nobody Wants This' Season 2: Everything We Know

 Joanne (Kristen Bell) drops in on Noah's (Adam Brody) sermon in Nobody Wants This.

-When would 'Nobody Wants This' season 2 be released?
+When will 'Nobody Wants This' season 2 be released?

-It depends on when Netflix greenlights a second season, but Nobody Wants This could return for season 2 relatively quickly.
-According to What's On Netflix, the romance series was filmed between January and April 2024, before eventually making its debut in September.
-With such a quick timeline, we could maybe even get new episodes before the end of 2025.
+According to What's On Netflix, the first season of the romance series was filmed between January and April 2024, before eventually debuting in September.
+With such a quick timeline, and likely similar low production lift on season 2, we could get new episodes before the end of 2025.

 Joanne (Bell) and Noah (Brody) share a romantic moment (plus a rescue dog).